typex1/mglab-share-eks/demos/04/devops-spinnaker-pipeline/demo.md

   - I deploy a helm chart

 #### THEN:
-  - I will get a my app deployed to Amazon EKS via Spinnaker
+  - I will get a my app deployed to Amazon EKS via Spinnaker pipeline

 #### SO THAT:
   - I can build, test, and deploy app components using Spinnaker